eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 This is why we pay to use the internet, pay for airtime to make calls and send SMS.

-**FunFact:** It is called **airtime** because when you make a voice call, use the internet or take a call, your phone uses radio waves to communicate with the cellular network over the air, and how long you can do that 'time' is based on how much you pay.|😌
+**FunFact:** It is called **airtime** because when you make a voice call, use the internet or take a call, your phone uses radio waves to communicate with the cellular network over the air.
+How long you can do that, the 'time' is based on how much you pay. |😌

 If you read it all to this point, thank you..💪🏾..